Prabathunni/Prabathunni/README.md

 #####  About Me
 I'm a __MERN Stack Developer__ passionate about building web applications and exploring new technologies.
 I enjoy coding, problem-solving, and continuously improving my skills.
-I’m also a Red Hat Certified  System Administrator (RHCSA), skilled in Linux system administration.
 **Goal:** 📈 To master full-stack development and build scalable web applications.

 ##